Greater Blue Mountains Area

 (x)

 The site includes an outstanding diversity of habitats and plant communities that support its globally significant species and ecosystem diversity (152 plant families, 484 genera and c.
 1,500 species).
 A significant proportion of the Australian continent’s biodiversity, especially its scleromorphic flora, occur in the area.
 Plant families represented by exceptionally high levels of species diversity here include Myrtaceae (150 species), Fabaceae (149 species), and Proteaeceae (77 species).
-Eucalypts (Eucalyptus, Angophora and Corymbia, all in the family Myrtaceae) which dominate the Australian continent are well represented by more than 90 species (13% of the global total).
+Eucalypts (Eucalyptus, Angophora and Corymbia, all in the family Myrtaceae) which dominate the Australian continent are well represented by more than 101 species (13% of the global total) (IUCN consultation, 2024).
 The genus Acacia (in the family Fabaceae) is represented by 64 species.
 The site includes primitive and relictual species with Gondwanan affinities (Wollemia, Pherosphaera, Lomatia, Dracophyllum, Acrophyllum, Podocarpus and Atkinsonia) and supports many plants of conservation significance including 114 endemic species and 177 threatened species (World Heritage Committee, 2013).

 Threatened animal species